 Kaagh, satisfied that he had destroyed Sarah Jane Smith now and forever, proceeded to prepare to enact his new plan, which was, in the absence of anyone to stop him, to conquer the Earth.

 Sarah Jane fled from her house at full pelt towards the shops.
 The shops had been her contingency plan in case she came under attack in her own home.
 She had had an escape route built that led from her new attic down to a short tunnel in the garden.
-So the moment that she had heard noisy stomping on the stairs after she had ordered a new car, she had made for the exit.
+So the moment that she had heard noisy stomping on the stairs, she had made for the exit.

 “No, you shouldn’t do things like that when I’m not paying atten- Oh!
 Hello Sarah Jane!”